-For each class session, you will participate in active learning exercises.
-The purpose of the exercises is to evaluate your engagement with the course materials and provide more timely feedback on your learning.
+You will participate in active learning exercises during class.
+The purpose of in-class exercises is to evaluate your engagement with the course materials and provide more timely feedback of your learning.
 Each class session you will work individually and in groups to address concepts covered in class.
-The exercises can relate to a class lecture, assigned readings, a case study, or your group research project.
+The exercises can be in relation to a class lecture, assigned readings, a case study, or your group research project.
 In each class session, I will review the provided handout during class that articulates your engagement in the session.
 You may ask for feedback on your exercises from me at any point in time.